Livtec-Cloud-Provider/twofactor_duo/README.md

 # twofactor_duo
 Experimental Duo two-factor auth provider for Nextcloud.
-Tested working up to 25.0.1 RC1
+Tested working in 29.X Updated to be working with new Duo Universal Prompt (Duo Web SDK 4)

 ## Configuration